202C-Pilot/202C-Master-Course/forums-writing-activities.md

 ## Writing Workshop 4 - Project 2, Internet Resource Guide

-Part One, Friday: Planning Work.
+Part One, Due Friday: Planning Work.
 Respond to the prompts for planning your Internet Resource Guide.

 The first step in drafting your Internet Resource Guide is planning.
 The following prompts ask you to write about your Guide, including its audiences, purposes, contexts, contents, and constraints.
 The goal of your response is to help you begin to get a handle on what you're doing and to engender a conversation with your peers that can advance your thinking in productive ways.
 When it comes to planning, more tends to be better, so don't hold back.